pexpalacios/Webserver/README.md

 For a simple server configuration, you will have to specify a server object and list at lest these directives:

-- Listen: the port where this server will list on
+- Listen: the port where this server will list on (ie.8080)
 - Host: the ip direction where this server will list on.
-It must be a IPv4 compliant ip address.
+It must be a IPv4 compliant ip address (i.e 127.0.0.1).
-- Server Name: a name of your choosing to refer to this server
+- Server Name: a name of your choosing to refer to this server (it will be use for name-based virtual host logic inside your network)
 - Root: the folder where you will store all the resources of your server, like html or image files
 - Index: the default page that the server will show.
 It must include the same path as root, and point to an index.html file
 - Client max body size: defines the maximum allowed size of the client request body